 Additionally, Dr. Salmieri recommended finding at least a minimal way to think of the better candidate as a positive rather than merely a lesser negative.
 For instance, if Obama were running against Hitler, you could say that Obama has at least some vestige of respect for human life.

 Another student asked what the philosophical takeaway would be from imagining a hypothetical Martian who perceives reality with an entirely different sensory apparatus than our own.
 Dr. Binswanger answered that, while the Martian may perceive colors as sound, or heat as vibrations, the information picked up by its senses would still be the same information that we pick up with ours.
 “Neither one is right, neither one is wrong.
 They’re both just different ways of responding.”
 The crucial takeaway is that sense-perception is always ‘valid’ in that it presents us with information about reality.
 The question of validity – of ‘right and wrong’ – only arises with regard to our conclusions about the information we receive.

 The similarities between the Martian example and the phenomena known as synesthesia were also discussed.
 While it was acknowledged that the two have much in common, Dr. Salmieri noted that synesthetes often perceive something in addition to normal sense-perception – such as having particular colors associated with particular numbers.
 This, however, is most likely the result of a strong association formed in early years, and therefore does not tell us about perception.

 At STRIVE’s next Objectivism Q&A, Dr. Gregory Salmieri will once again be joining students live to answer their questions about Ayn Rand’s philosophy.
 We highly encourage you to tune in on Sunday, March 19th, from 4:30 – 6:00 PM PST.
-Be sure to and submit your questions in advance!
+Be sure to sign up here and submit your questions in advance!